 It is also becoming a more creative place.
 Several staff are involved in major creative projects and are incorporating exciting new creative elements into their teaching.
 We want to bring the directors, actors, writers, arts administrators and teachers as well as the academics of the future to Stratford.
 And we want to bring Shakespeare to life in new ways in the here-and-now.

-The Shakespeare Institute enjoys close and developing relations with the Royal Shakespeare Company and the Shakespeare Birthplace Trust.
+Being based in the heart of Stratford upon Avon, the Shakespeare Institute enjoys close and developing relations with the Royal Shakespeare Company and the Shakespeare Birthplace Trust.
 It has its own purpose-built world-class research library, run by a priceless team of expert librarians.
 It plays host to the most prestigious international Shakespeare conference in the world, as well as to the biggest postgraduate conference in Shakespeare studies.
 A host of major Shakespearean projects are based in whole or in part in the building.
 These include the most influential Shakespeare imprint, the Oxford Shakespeare, the most important Shakespeare annual, Shakespeare Survey, the high-profile Shakespeare Now! and Palgrave Shakespeare Studies series, and the first catalogue of all Renaissance drama.

 The Malone Society is administered at the Institute and the Shakespeare Club - the oldest Shakespeare society in existence - meets here.
 Institute personnel are leading lights in many of the most important international Shakespeare organisations, with places on the boards of, for example, the British Shakespeare Association, the European Shakespeare Research Association and the foremost American journal, Shakespeare Quarterly.